 Pillows in the kitchen?
 Maybe not in a galley style without seating. 🙂 I piled our kitchen’s window seat with pillows, and to keep it feeling hushed and tranquil, the hues are pale shades of cream, light grey, and putty.

-4. Grey and White Accents
+4. Grey and Cream Neutral Accents

 5. Simple Stoneware